Signynt/virtual-content/README.md

 `````

 ### Displaying dataview in the sidebar
-You can also use Virtual Footer to display dataview (or anything else) in the sidebar.
+You can also use Virtual Content to display dataview (or anything else) in the sidebar.
 This is useful if you want to see the results of a dataview query without having to scroll to the bottom of the file.
 Just select the "Sidebar" option in the settings, and use the "Open virtual content in sidebar" command.

 ![Untitled](https://github.com/user-attachments/assets/0fa7067a-596e-422b-b676-3f435fa1d49b)